 We left there, went to Havana so Joseph could get one last Havana burger and beer at this place.
 I had some cheese thing that I shared with Joseph as an appetizer.
-It was freezing, so I had an earlgrey instead of a cocktail.
+It was freezing, so I had an earl grey instead of a cocktail.

 We got back to the cottage and I defrosted a pork chop leftover before leaving for Schoodic and the “FlashInAPan” band event.
 Donna Debs told us about the group.
-Initially it was to be an open air event, but with the imminent threat of rain, the band decided to move it indoors to Hammond Hall in Winter Harbor.
+Initially, it was to be an open-air event, but with the imminent threat of rain, the band decided to move it indoors to Hammond Hall in Winter Harbor.
 I was glad – It’s cold here and the rain made it a little bitter.
 Indoors suited me!

 What an unexpected treat this band was!
 Whodathunk there would ever be a group that played steed drums?
-But there they were – about 15 locals, ranging in age from teens to retireds – making joyful noise and encouraging everyone to join in by dancing…and plenty did so, including me and Joseph and Donna and her spouse, Ray.
-They played about 90 minutes and it was clear that the audience knew and loved the group.
+But there they were – about 15 locals, ranging in age from teens to retirees – making joyful noise and encouraging everyone to join in by dancing…and plenty did so, including me and Joseph and Donna and her spouse, Ray.
+They played for about 90 minutes and it was clear that the audience knew and loved the group.
 I was amazed to see all ages of people dancing – from toddlers to older folks – and so many dancing alone – and with happy abandon.
 I was reminded of that quote “Dance like no one is watching” – because they did!